fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/challenges.md

 before you proceed.

 1. Add a "type" field to messages table that can have values "text", "photo".
-   - Use Supabase build-in AI to help you generate SQL to change the schema.
+   - Use Supabase built-in AI to help you generate SQL to change the schema.
 2. Take pictures with [camera plugin](https://pub.dev/packages/camera) like you did in the [photos app](../interactivity/photos).
 3. [Upload images to a storage bucket](https://supabase.com/docs/reference/dart/storage-from-upload).
 4. Change `ChatCubit.sendMessage` to save message with "type" field set to